Cartels Comparative Guide

 8.6 Can the decision in a private enforcement action be appealed?
 If so, to which reviewing authority?

-A judgment from a Spanish commercial court may be appealed before the regional high court, based on procedural grounds and/or the merits of the case.

-However, the review conducted by the regional high court is limited to the same facts and legal considerations as in the commercial court proceedings.
-Therefore, the possibility to include additional facts or provide additional evidence is very limited.

-The judgment of the regional high court may be further appealed to the Supreme Court only in specific circumstances, such as the following:
+Yes, a judgment of the competent regional court in a private enforcement action can be appealed to the competent higher regional court.

 9 Trends and predictions